- Better fit with the ISOFIT frame

 When running in the sandy terrain of the desert, the upper mesh and collar completely wrap the foot, keeping out pesky debris.
 The only ask we'd like to request is a less flexible toe cap with a little more protection.
 On a downhill descent, we accidentally kicked a few rocks while in full sprint and could feel the impact.

 While this shoe isn't waterproof by any means, it does dry quickly, as the upper mesh is composed of a less absorbent plastic material.
 As a result, we do recommend the ISO if you're going to be splashing through water crossings or patches of snow.
-We really appreciate the fantastic protection of this shoe, earning it a high score in this category.
+We appreciate the fantastic protection of this shoe, earning it a high score in this category.

 The new Peregrine ISO offers a fantastic balance of sensitivity, particularly for the protection that it offers.